 He writes the section on ‘Israel’ and ‘Kosher’ for The Oxford Companion To Wine by Jancis Robinson MW, the leading wine reference book.
 For over 20 years he has contributed to Hugh Johnson’s Pocket Wine Book, the world's largest selling wine book, on Israel and the Eastern Mediterranean.
 He also contributes to The World Atlas of Wine, Oz Clarke’s Pocket Wine A-Z & Wine Folly, and provided assistance to Robert Parker's Wine Buyer's Guide and The Sotheby's Wine Encyclopedia.

 Adam Montefiore was instrumental in the setting up of the first English language website about Israeli wine.
-He has kept the English site going for over ten years providing content, news items and articles.
+He has kept the English site going for over fifteen years providing content, news items and articles.
 Today he acts as editor of www.wines-israel.com, which was created by Israel Preker.